Please note, this page is printable by selecting the normal print options on your computer.

-- Extremes of temperature (i.e very hot or very cold weather) may affect the way in which insulin is absorbed which can cause differences in blood glucose levels.
+- Extremes of temperature (i.e. very hot or very cold weather) may affect the way in which insulin is absorbed which may then cause differences in blood glucose levels.
 For example, in very hot weather insulin can be absorbed more quickly leading to a sudden drop in blood glucose levels.

-- If activity is likely to be greatly increased e.g. swimming, skiing etc, consider reducing your child’s basal insulin after discussion with the Diabetes Team and ensure you carry extra snacks.
+- If activity is likely to be greatly increased e.g. swimming, skiing etc., consider reducing your basal insulin after discussion with the Diabetes Team and ensure you carry extra snacks.

 - Consider time changes for your flight and discuss with your Diabetes Team.

-- Remember to carry two different sets of Insulin in separate hand luggage bags.
+- Insulins: Remember to carry two different sets in separate hand luggage.

 - Remember to carry fast acting glucose and slower release carbohydrates.

-- You do not need to order a special meal on the plane.
+- You do not need to order a special meal on the place.

 - Translation leaflets can be useful and obtainable from Diabetes UK.

-- Diabetes UK offer holidays.
-Children learn a lot, become more independent and most importantly, have a great time!
+- Diabetes UK holidays are available and the children learn a lot, become more independent and most importantly, have a great time!

 The Diabetes Team are happy to supply a “flight letter” before you fly.
 This explains why you need to have all of your equipment and insulin in your hand luggage.